gethiox/HIDI/README.md

 This way you can play on your **computer keyboard as MIDI device**, use gamepad analog sticks to control pitch-bend and CC.
 As many devices as you want, simultaneously.

+Because it's just a standard MIDI device **you can use it with both PC/DAW environment and hardware synthesizers**.

 Easy to use, easy to customize, and it has many quality of life features, carefully crafted with love to provide the best user experience possible.